 In 2017, the NLM annual training grant conference was hosted by UCSD.

 As part of the NLM training grant, we also offer special short-term internship appointments.
 For these fellowships, we encourage individuals to apply who are from underrepresented racial and ethnic groups; have disabilities; or are from economically, socially, culturally, or educationally disadvantaged backgrounds.
-Applications are accepted year-round; qualified applicants should send their personal statement and CV to dbmifellowship at ucsd dot edu.

 How to Apply